Soybean

 This section has been translated automatically.

-Crop plant of the legume family (Fabaceae or Leguminosae), subfamily Faboideae, see soybean.
+Seeds of the soybean plant, a useful plant from the legume family (Fabaceae or Leguminosae), subfamily Faboideae.
 It is related to the common bean, peas, lentils, lipins and peanuts.

 General information